MmCopyMemory/byfronx/README.md

 # 24.11.2023 | Im starting to work on this repo again :P<br>
 <br>
 ALL SOURCES IN THIS REPO ARE UNDER THE GPL3.0 LICENSE!

+# GITHUB this is all for educational purposes.